 - Provide referral information and resources, liaise with the family, to support students in accessing qualified agencies, practitioners and community services for appropriate support while maintaining support at school.

-- Ensure that school leadership are aware of the caseload and needs of students in the school and work with and under the direction of the principal to meet student needs.
+- Ensure that school leaders are aware of the caseload and needs of students in the school and work with and under the direction of the principal to meet student needs.

 - Collaborate with school staff and caregivers in understanding the needs of the students they are working with and how they might best support a student or students in the class.